 - Meningitis (Meningococcal)

 - MMR (Measles/Mumps/Rubella)

 - Tdap (Tetanus/Diphtheria/Pertussis) or Td (Tenants/Diphtheria)

 - Varicella (Chicken Pox)

 SHS offers an allergy immunotherapy clinic.
 For this service, a community healthcare provider must provide the antigens and injection instructions.
 Further, the immunotherapy course must have already been initiated by the allergist.
-If interested in this service, please call for a consultative appointment.
+Please note: The immunotherapy clinic is full to capacity for Spring 2018.

 Medical Excuse Notes

 SHS does not provide excuse notes for missed classes, exams, or school work.

 SHS does not perform pre-participation physicals for LMU athletes.
 SHS will perform physical exams required for volunteer work, study abroad programs, Los Angeles Unified School District, Peace Corps, Jesuit Volunteer Corp and other post-graduate service programs.
 If you have questions about a form that needs a signature of a healthcare provider, please call to see us.